banklab/banklab.github.io/index.md

 ---

 ### Past events

+**17.10.2023** - We are hosting [Andrea Sweigart](http://sweigartlab.genetics.uga.edu/), Professor in the genetics department at the University of Georgia, USA, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html).

+---

+**13.10.2023** - We congratulate Jessica Rieder, associated PhD student in our lab, for succesfully defending her PhD titled "Environmental DNA methods for monitoring and detection of aquatic bacteria in recitculating aquaculture systems"

+---

+**09.10.2023** - We are hosting [Vitor Sudbrack](http://sudbrack.me/), PhD student in the [Theoretical Evolutionary Ecology](https://lab-mullon.github.io/index.html) group at the University of Lausanne, as an invited speaker for our lab meeting.

+---

 **16.08.2023** We are hosting [Lindi Wahl](https://publish.uwo.ca/~lwahl/), Professor in the applied mathematics department at the University of Western Ontario, Canada, for a seminar.